jaericho/jaericho.github.io/_drafts/Post-Ideas.md

 ---

 I have an old server that is getting replaced this year, but the management console still uses flash.
-For this case, I decided to keep a VM with old flash lying around just in case.
+For this case, I decided to keep a VM with an old version of flash lying around just in case.

 1. Download flash from Internet Archive.
 	I read that V32.0.0.363 is the last version without the kill switch, so that may work.